The Pros

 Fahey's tennis career was cut short due to a wrist injury, where she had to have four surgeries on her non-dominant left wrist throughout her college and pro career for issues with her Triangular Fibrocartilage Complex (TFCC), a very common injury in tennis.

-Fahey picked up a pickleball paddle just last summer, and has since become obsessed.
+Kate Fahey picked up a pickleball paddle just last summer, and has since become obsessed.
 Fahey lives in the New York City area and still has a full-time corporate job, but aspires to be able to go full-time pickle in the future.

 After being turned on to the sport by a co-worker, Kate has been playing and practicing as much as she can.
 In New York, she practices regularly with Erik Forsythe, Jason Lui, Matt Wilditz, Andrew Yaraghi, and Kelsey Grambeau.
 To give you an idea of how players with full-time jobs get the reps they need, Fahey said she has been practicing sometimes until 1am.

-Fahey was signed by the PPA in the summer of 2023, during the "Tour Wars'' battle.
+Fahey was signed by the PPA in the summer of 2023, during the "Tour Wars" battle.
 Even though she had very little experience in pickleball at the time, Kate was signed due to her potential, her willingness to put in the work, and her proven track record in extremely high-level tennis.

 "I am confident in my ability to prove myself in pickleball.
 I can promise you I am gonna compete my ass off.
 I won’t go down without swinging." - Kate Fahey